What are probiotics and prebiotics?

 Prebiotics are indigestible fibres which selectively feed probiotics, helping them to grow faster than bad bacteria.
 All prebiotics are extracted from plants, and can be found naturally in chicory root, Jerusalem artichokes and onions, and whilst they might taste sweet they’re suitable for diabetics.

-Probiotics play in important part in digestion by helping your body extract nutrients from food.
+Probiotics play an important part in digestion by helping your body extract nutrients from food.
 They do this by releasing enzymes that break down food molecules, which benefits both the probiotic and your body.
 What’s clever about probiotics is that they react to their environment and release enzymes appropriate for your digestion.

-Probiotics also act like a barrier against harmful (pathogenic) bacteria by coating the gastrointestinal tract, so that they compete directly with pathogens for space and nutrients.
+Probiotics also act as a barrier against harmful (pathogenic) bacteria by coating the gastrointestinal tract, so that they compete directly with pathogens for space and nutrients.
 Space is important for bacteria, because before they can colonise and multiply they need to attach themselves to the gut wall lining.
 By taking a probiotic supplement, you’re making sure that the bad bacteria in your gut don’t grow to harmful levels, and by doing that you’ll reduce the chance of suffering from constipation.

 - Low energy